LifHoshi/tp/docs/UserGuide.md

 #### Track attendance: `setatt`

-Track contacts' attendance by recording the number of sessions attended out of the total sessions.
+Tracks the attendance of each contact by recording the number of attended sessions out of the total number of sessions.

 ##### Command Format: